The Role of the Parent in Sports

 SCHOLASTIC

-• 1.
-To be eligible for the first semester of a school year, a student shall have earned at least six (6) units from the previous school year which shall be listed on the student’s transcript, including any special education subject(s) and shall have at least a “C “ average as determined by the Local Education Authority when considering all “graded” subjects.
+1.11.1 First Semester Eligibility: To be eligible for the first semester of the school year, a student shall have earned at least six (6) Carnegie credits from the previous academic year (fall, spring and summer), which shall be listed on the student’s transcript and shall have earned at least a “C” average as determined by the Local Education Authority within their Pupil Progression Plan when considering all “graded” subjects.

 RESIDENCE AND TRANSFER